Set Features for Anomaly Detection: Set Features for Anomaly Detection

 where $h_{Px}, h_{Py}$ are the random projections histogram of sets $x$ and $y$, that we defined in Sec.\ref{subsec:method_proj}.

-As the histogram projection have high correlation between them, it is necessary to decorrelate them.
+As the histogram projections have a high correlation between them, it is necessary to decorrelate them.
 This is done here using a Gaussian model.
+We refer to Appendix \ref{app:gaussian} for an explanation of why a Gaussian model is appropriate here.
 The Mahalanobis distance used here therefore performs better than the simple $SWD_1$ distance.
 While this weakens the connection to the Wasserstein distance, this was crucial for most time-series datasets (see \Cref{tab:ablation_cov}).
 In practice, we opted to use $k$NN with the Mahalanobis distance rather than simply computing the Mahalanobis distance to $\mu$ as it worked slightly better (see \Cref{app:set_desc}).

+We note that the Sliced Wasserstein distance can be calculated directly, without using the suggested histogram binning.
+However, our histogram-based approach is necessary for our density estimation method.
+Namely, to compute $k$NN using the Mahalanobis distance, we require a feature representation for each point, rather than relying just on a pairwise distance function between samples.
+We compare our approach directly with the precise and binned Sliced Wasserstein distance in Appendix \ref{app:ablations}.